Frederic N. Smalkin: Professional career

 Smalkin began his career in public service as law clerk to then Chief Judge Edward Skottowe Northrop of the United States District Court for the District of Maryland.
 He was subsequently admitted to the Maryland Bar, having reportedly achieved that year's highest score on the Maryland bar exam.
 He practiced law in Monkton, Maryland briefly in 1976, before entering Federal judicial service.
 He has been a lecturer at the University of Maryland Law School in Baltimore since 1978.

 Federal judicial service

-Smalkin served as a United States Magistrate in the District of Maryland from 1976 to 1986.
+Smalkin served as a United States magistrate judge in the District of Maryland from 1976 to 1986.
 He was nominated by President Ronald Reagan on August 15, 1986, to a seat on the United States District Court for the District of Maryland vacated by Judge James Rogers Miller Jr. He was confirmed by the United States Senate on September 25, 1986, and received commission on September 26, 1986.
 He served as Chief Judge from October 20, 2001 to January 6, 2003 due to a certified disability.
 He assumed senior status on January 8, 2003.
 He fully retired on September 1, 2011.